-The other Applied Skills examinations (PM, TX-UK, FR, AA, and FM) contain a mix of objective and longer type questions with a duration of three hours for 100 marks.
-These are assessed by a three hour computer-based exam.
+The other Applied Skills examinations (PM, TX-UK, FR, AA, and FM) contain a mix of objective and longer type questions with a duration of three hours for 100 marks; these questions directly contribute towards the candidate result.
+These exams are available in computer-based and paper-based formats.
 Prior to the start of each exam there will be time allocated for students to be informed of the exam instructions.